Pennsylvania Route 348: Route description

-PA 348 begins at an intersection with the southbound lanes of the divided PA 435 in Roaring Brook Township.
+PA 348 begins at an intersection with the southbound lanes of the PA 435 expressway in Roaring Brook Township.
 The roadway passes under the northbound lanes of PA 435 and comes to a ramp providing access to northbound PA 435.
 The route progresses northeastward as the Luzerne and Wayne County Pike through woodlands just north of I-84.
 The two-lane road parallels the nearby interstate into a small residential area along the north side of the highway.
 Both roads make a curve to the east and enter downtown Mount Cobb, a neighborhood of Jefferson Township.

 Through Mount Cobb, PA 348 intersects with PA 247 and changes names to Mount Cobb Road.
 Crossing through several local residences and businesses, PA 348 curves eastward out of Mount Cobb, following a stretch of residences into the hamlet of Elmdale.
 In Elmdale, the route crosses over Wallenpaupack Creek and turns to the southeast.
 After an intersection with Old Mill Road, PA 348 crosses from Lackawanna County into Wayne County and changes names to the Mount Cobb Highway.
 A short distance over the county line, PA 348 passes north of the hamlet of Hollisterville and ends at a merge with PA 590, which continues on the right-of-way as the Hamlin Highway.